buggins/ddbc/README.md

 The correct format to use for a dsn connection string is `odbc://?dsn=<DSN name>`.
 Note that the server portion before the `?` is empty, so the default server for the DSN name will be used.

+## Contributing

+pull requests are welcome.
+Please ensure your local branch is up to date and all tests are passing locally before making a pull request.
+A docker-compose file is included to help with local development.
+Use `docker-compose up` then run `dub test --config=PGSQL` and `dub test --config=ODBC`.
+The examples should also run, see the travis file for details.